Systematic Training for Effective Parenting (STEP)

 - Gender — Not specified

-- Status — Participants were parents who had already enrolled in one of two parent education programs (STEP or Parent Effectiveness Training).
+- Status — Participants were mother-father dyads who had already enrolled in one of two parent education programs (STEP or Parent Effectiveness Training).

 Location/Institution: Australia

-This study examined the efficacy of the Systematic Training for Effective Parenting (STEP) program on family relations.
-Parents were approached for the study if they were enrolled in either the STEP program or a Parent Effectiveness Training (P.E.T.) program.
-P.E.T. is a behaviorally based program.
-Participants completed the measures at the beginning or end of their course.
-Measures included demographic data, the Dyadic Adjustment Scale, the Parents Rating of Program Effectiveness, and the Areas of Change in Parenting Scale.
-Analysis showed that the two programs were seen as equally effective.
+The purpose of the study was to examine the efficacy of the Systematic Training for Effective Parenting (STEP) program on family relations.
+Participants were enrolled in either the STEP program or a Parent Effectiveness Training (P.E.T.) program.
+Measures utilized include the Dyadic Adjustment Scale, the Parents Rating of Program Effectiveness, and the Areas of Change in Parenting Scale.
+Results indicate that the two programs were seen as equally effective.
 Limitations include lack of direct measures of change in parenting or in children’s behaviors, lack of randomization, and length of follow-up.

 Type of Study: